Scrum PSM-II Professional Scrum Master II Exam Practice Test

 Question 4

-What are two signs that a Scrum Team is self-managing?
+Which two of these situations best demonstrate that a Scrum Team is self-managing?

 (choose the best two answers)